13588112254/littlefs/DESIGN.md

 log&#8322;_n_ pointers that skip to different preceding elements of the skip-list.

-The name comes from heavy use of the CTZ instruction, which lets us calculate the power-of-two factors efficiently.
+The name comes from heavy use of the [CTZ instruction][wikipedia-ctz], which lets us calculate the power-of-two factors efficiently.
 For a give block _n_, that block contains ctz(_n_)+1 pointers.

 ```
 A backwards CTZ skip-list